8 Fashionable Cult Films to Watch ASAP.

 We've had a look at high school in the 1980s and 1990s, so why not experience it through the 1970s too?

-It is true that Dazed and Confused, Linklater's coming of age classic, was released in 1993, but the 1970s throwback looked super believable.
+It's true that Dazed and Confused, Linklater's coming of age classic, was released in 1993, but the 1970s throwback looked super believable.
 Attention to detail was not left on the back-burner.
 The end result of this effort was a solid high school flick.
 So quotable, so cool, and a great watch for those chilled out evenings in bed.
 (Oh yeah, and a young Matthew McConaughey is in it too.)

 The film's costume design department had a lot to do with its success.
 Katherine "Kathy" Dover was all about authenticity.
 Most of the pieces shown were true vintage, barring the odd Betsey Johnson peasant blouse - but who could resist that item?

 The film does barrage you with a lot of denim.
 Flared denim jeans if you want to be more specific.
 But taking the era of the film into consideration, I can't complain.
 Jeans are mixed in with a host of cute blouses, sports jerseys, and classic T-shirts.
-A great choice for those days when you want to feel comfy, but also look put together enough that people won't think you've just rolled out of bed.

 p.s.
 To see more cinematic style from Mila, check out The Fifth Element for

 Do you have a favourite cult film?
+Let me know in the comment section below.

 Holly xoxo @chicandcultural